 We considered these alternatives from manufacturers, but can’t recommend them.

 - Boon Glo Night Light—This night light is highly ranked all over the web.
 It didn’t make it to the testing phase for our guide because many reviews said the balls are like glow in the dark toys that don’t retain the light long enough.
 Plus, at $54 it’s a little steep for a night light.

 - Projectables LED Plug-In Night Light—These night lights project an image onto the ceiling and do light up the room enough to see at night.
 For older kids, there are cute pictures like the sea or a favorite cartoon character.
 The main drawback is that they need to plug directly into an outlet and be positioned exactly to get the image on the ceiling where the child can see it properly.

-- Summer Infant Summer Babies—We only reviewed one stuffed animal-type night light and the Cloud B received better reviews, and is a great night light.
+- Summer Infant Slumber Babies—We only reviewed one stuffed animal-type night light and the Cloud B received better reviews, and is a great night light.

 - PDXD Kids Honey Bee—While this night light gets good reviews, it has a long cord that dangles from the night light on the wall.
 Many resources we found warn to stay away from dangling cords in a child’s room.

-- Great Value’s Auto On Night Light—There are several night lights like this brand.
+- Plug-in LED Night Light Lamp—There are several night lights like this brand.
 They just plug in the wall and light a small area.
 While they’re great for a bathroom, or a hallway, we felt they aren’t what a new parent is looking for in a nursery night light due to the lack of light and where the plug is on the wall.